 I agree to abide by the Wesley Community Covenant.

-I understand that I am entering into a financial agreement with the Wesley Foundation, and I agree to pay the rental amount in full for both the fall and spring semesters.
-I understand that rental payments are due in four equal installments per semester and that the due dates are September 1, October 1, November 1, December 1, January 5, February 1, March 1, and April 1.
-I agree to make rental payments on time, and I understand that there will be a $25 late fee applied to payments received more than 5 days after the due date.
+I understand that I am entering into a financial agreement with the Wesley Foundation, and I agree to pay the entire rate for the fall and spring semesters.
+I understand that payments are due in four equal installments per semester and that the due dates are August 1, September 1, October 1, November 1, January 5, February 1, March 1, and April 1.
+I agree to make payments on time, and I understand that a $40 late fee will be applied to payments received more than five days after the due date.

-I understand that any housing scholarship that I may have been awarded will be applied at the end of each semester as a rebate to my rental payments.
-I further understand that I must meet the expectations set forth in the scholarship in order to receive the rebate, and if I lose the scholarship because I do meet the expectations set therein I understand that I am obligated to pay the full rental rate.
+I understand that any housing scholarship I may have been awarded is contingent upon my participation, service, and leadership within the Wesley community.
+I understand that I must meet the expectations outlined to continue to receive the scholarship.
+If I lose the scholarship because I do not meet the expectations set therein, I understand that I am obligated to pay the total rate.